Back to school: tips for the aspiring digital marketer

 2. Use HTTPS protocol for SEO gains

 As the juggernaut of digital marketing, Google was always going to make several appearances on this list.
 When Google speaks, people in digital marketing circles listen.
 The internet behemoth has spoken and wants a “secure web”.
-It announced recently that HTTPS is one of its ranking signals for the search part of its business.
+It announced recently that one of its ranking signals is HTTPS for the search part of its business.
 Many digital marketing types have tested this however, finding that there’s been no real SEO value in changing over to HTTPS.
 One of these is Dan Sharp, an SEO with Screaming Frog.

 Dramatic impact of our switch to HTTPS nearly 2 weeks ago. pic.twitter.com/bcVRplS1sU